olandese/EventGrid/README.md

 ## Description
 In this demo we use Event Grid to publish Azure Subscriptions events to an Azure Function.
 </BR>
-The Event Grid events will be filtered to be of "Microsoft.Resources.ResourceWriteSuccess" kind.
+The Event Grid events will be filtered to be of the "Microsoft.Resources.ResourceWriteSuccess" kind.
 </BR>
 Whenever a Storage Account will be created the function will output if the storage account is using encryption or not.